pnkraemer/rbf-tools/README.md

 # rbf-tools

-A small collection of functions associated with radial basis function interpolation and collocation
+This is a small collection of functions associated with radial basis function interpolation and collocation.

+I am planning to include the following things:
+	- interpolation on the sphere
+	- interpolation on the Euclidean space
+	- Lebesgue constants
+	- various visualisations